 The class also produces a book featuring autobiographical essays from its members.
 The book is conceived and edited by the Class Book Committee and often includes historical photos, comments from the president, and essays written by members of the class.
 This keepsake is sent in the spring, prior to Reunion Weekend, to all members of the class, regardless of whether they plan to attend reunion.
 The 25th Reunion Office oversees and guides this project to completion.

-Class of 1990 25th Reunion Book Chair: Amanda Gallagher
+Class of 1991 25th Reunion Book Chair: Christine Choi

 3) REUNION WEEKEND – Weekend Committee

 Led by the Reunion Chair, and with the help of classmates and the College, the Reunion Weekend Committee plans and coordinates the schedule of activities for Reunion Weekend.
 The College welcomes individual alumni as well as their families, and a variety of special activities are scheduled for all.

 Class of 1991 25th Reunion Weekend Chair: Anna Butters Tanner

 4) COMMUNICATIONS – Communications Committee and “Reconnect” Team